About the course

 Registration now closes on Saturday, 7th April, 2018.

-Offers of places to be confirmed during April 2018.
+Offers of places to be confirmed during the week of Monday, 9th April 2018.

 Links to partner programs:

 The aim of this project was to support the OLIve Initiative to start a refugee access to HE programme within UEL.
 The University is currently partnering in an Erasmus+ funded programme with the Central European University in Budapest and others to provide access to higher education for refugees and asylum seekers.
 This includes a series of five courses of 10-week Saturday workshops, beginning in April 2017.
 The aim of this project first and foremost will be to create an online Research Hub in London for refugees and migrants.
 This will act as an online hub for refugees and asylum seekers living in the UK and provide peer reviewed, current and relevant materials for refugees and asylum seekers who wish to seek higher education opportunities within the UK.

 Further details of UEL’s Civic Engagement Programme can be found on the Civic Engagement page.